FAQ

 Q: Is Pennington a disciplinary school?

-A: Pennington is not a program designed for students with disciplinary difficulties.
+A: No. Pennington is not a program designed for students with disciplinary difficulties.
 We do have a high standard of conduct that all students are expected to follow.
-The behavioral code is clearly defined, as are penalties for violations.
+Pennington abides by the PWCS behavioral code and is clearly defined, as well as the penalties for violations.

 Q: Is Pennington an alternative school?